 Martijn has been active in the trade union movement since 2012, when he joined Catalyst Australia, a progressive policy institute and think tank, which worked closely with trade unions, non-governmental organisations and academics to promote policy solutions for pressing social and economic issues.
 He has also worked as a researcher for United Voice, a trade union that represents over 120,000 Australian workers in various industries.
 Previously, throughout his seven year career with Greenpeace International in Amsterdam, his interest has been the socio-economic impact of global campaign work by civil society organisations.

-Labour Rights, Employee Relations, Corporate Governance, Corporate Social Responsibility, Business Ethics, Supply Chains, Business and Human Rights
+Labour Rights, Employement Relations, Corporate Governance, Corporate Social Responsibility, Business Ethics, Supply Chains, Business and Human Rights, Modern Slavery.

 Employee Relations, Industrial Relations, Human Research Management, Business Ethics